Best GDPR Compliance Tools for Small Businesses (2026)

 Do small businesses really need to comply with GDPR?

 Yes.
-GDPR applies to any business that processes personal data of EU residents, regardless of business size.
+GDPR applies to any business that processes personal data of EU or UK residents, regardless of business size.
 Fines have been issued to companies with as few as 1-10 employees.

 How much do GDPR fines cost for small businesses?